RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 https://rocmdocs.amd.com/en/latest/Installation_Guide/Using-CMake-with-AMD-ROCm.html

-AMD ROCM and Mesa Multimedia
+AMD ROCm and Mesa Multimedia
 -----------------------------------

 AMD ROCm extends support to Mesa Multimedia.
 Mesa is an open-source software implementation of OpenGL, Vulkan, and other graphics API specifications.
 Mesa translates these specifications to vendor-specific graphics hardware drivers.